Inhibits calcium-sensitive chloride currents (10 μM). Putative GPR35 agonist.

 Grant et al (2013) Ionic currents of human trabecular meshwork cells from control and glaucoma subjects.
 Biol Proced Online 246 167 PMID: 23135060

 Do you know of a great paper that uses NPPB from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area